DarthMorado/SchrodingersBot/README.md

 # Known Problems:
 [ ] Screenshot can cut page and show only part
-[ ] Not allowed symbols / html throws when trying to send text message

 # BackLog:
 [ ] /askai with reply to comment
 [ ] write logs to TG chat from config
 [ ] write browser logs : GET/POST logs
 [ ] IEnumerable + yield
-[ ] Add prefixes to codes
 [ ] availability in multiple chats